Ekspress communications satellite series

 On March 29, 2006, Russian Satellite Communications Company, RSCC, the satellite operator, announced that at 03:41 Moscow Time Ekspress AM-11 suddenly failed.
 According to the preliminary analysis by NPO PM, the satellite manufacturer, the failure took place as a result of a sudden external impact, which led to immediate release of fluid from the thermal control system.
 In its turn, venting liquid led to the loss of the attitude control by the spacecraft, rendering it useless.

 RSCC made effort to transfer the satellite's communications functions to other spacecraft, while by March 30, 2006, ground controllers managed to restore the attitude control onboard Ekspress AM-11.
 However, they also found that the temperature onboard the satellite was approaching critical, threatening a complete loss of control over the vehicle.
-To avoid leaving the dead satellite in the operational orbit, at 14:00 Moscow Time, a sequence was initiated to direct the satellite into the "burial" orbit.
+To avoid leaving the dead satellite in the operational orbit, at 14:00 Moscow Time, a sequence was initiated to direct the satellite into a "burial" orbit.
 On April 28, 2006, RSCC said that the satellite was parked in its final orbit 290 kilometers higher than geostationary orbit and all its systems were intentionally turned off.

 2004 Oct.
 30: The Russian Proton rocket successfully delivered a spacecraft for the nations satellite communications company, RSCC.